Small-Batch Parker House Rolls

 2. To make the slurry: In a medium bowl, place the flour.
 Measure the water in a microwave-safe measuring cup and microwave until just shy of boiling (at least 180°F), 1 to 2 minutes.

-3. Pour 1/4 cup (57g) of the hot water over the flour, whisking vigorously to eliminate as many lumps as possible.
-(Discard the remaining water.)
+3. Pour 1/4 cup (57g) of the hot water over the flour (discard the remaining hot water), then whisk vigorously to eliminate as many lumps as possible.
 The mixture should immediately thicken into a roux-like paste.
 (If it does not, the water was not hot enough.
 Either start over or transfer the mixture to a small saucepan and heat, whisking constantly, until thickened to a paste-like consistency.)

 4. To make the dough: To the bowl with the slurry, add the milk, sugar, yeast, and salt; whisk to combine.
-Mix the dough with a flexible spatula, then switch to your hands to work in the butter and the flour until no dry bits remain; the dough will be rough.
+Starting with a rubber spatula, then switching to a hand or bowl scraper, work in the butter and flour until no dry bits remain; the dough will be rough.
 Transfer the dough to a lightly floured work surface and knead, sprinkling with additional flour as necessary, until smooth and springy, 1 to 2 minutes.
 Return the dough to the bowl, cover, and let it rise until doubled in size, 45 to 60 minutes.

 5. To shape the rolls: In a small bowl, stir together the melted butter, seasoning, and salt.
 Generously brush an 8 1/2" x 4 1/2" loaf pan with some of the melted butter mixture.
 Place the butter mixture somewhere warm so it stays liquid; you'll need it for brushing the dough and the baked rolls.